How to Wash Your Face with Honey

 1. Gather your gear.

 Farmacy Green Clean Cleansing Balm.
 This is the soft, creamy wonderbalm I use to remove makeup.
 I love this stuff so much.
+It feels so silky and luxurious and really gets everything off.

 2. Remove your makeup.